ETHorHIL/ZK-Argument-for-Partitioning--Shir-Peled/README.md

 To summarize the theory, the protocol by which the prover proves knowledge of a satisfying assignment to the Partition Problem is:
 The prover generates a witness (using get_witness from the first post in this series).

-/The prover creates a ZK Merkle Tree from the witness, and sends its root-hash to the verifier.
+The prover creates a ZK Merkle Tree from the witness, and sends its root-hash to the verifier.
 The verifier sends a random number $i$ to the prover.
 If $i < n$ then the prover sends to the verifier:
 The elements in places $i$ and $i + 1$ in the witness.